OREGON SCHOOL BOND GUARANTY PROGRAM

 (b) The "Act" means the Oregon School Bond Guaranty Act set forth in ORS 328.321 to 328.356.

 (c) "Authorized District Official" means the chairperson of the board, the superintendent, president, or business administrator for the School District, or other designee of the board.

-(e) "Determination of Ineligibility" means a letter from OST pursuant to Section 5 of the Act.
+(f) "Determination of Ineligibility" means a letter from OST pursuant to ORS 328.336.

 (a) The name, county, and district number (if applicable) of the requesting School District;